smcclab/smc-course/_deliverables/02-plan.md

 ## Description

-In the Week 7 workshop session you will give an in-class presentation describing your plan for your final LENS performance, and also submit a document describing your LENS performance and how it will address the assessment criteria.
+In the week 7 workshop session you will give an in-class presentation describing your plan for your final LENS performance, and also submit a document describing your LENS performance and how it will address the assessment criteria.